Mohammad Nazim: Early days and breakthrough (2009–17)

-His biggest breakthrough came when he bagged his first lead role as Ahem Modi for continuously six years (2010–16) in Star Plus's one of the most popular soap operas, Saath Nibhaana Saathiya opposite Devoleena Bhattacharjee.
+His first lead role was Ahem Modi for six years (2010–16) in Star Plus's Saath Nibhaana Saathiya opposite Devoleena Bhattacharjee.
 In 2015, he also debuted into Bollywood with the horror film Plot No. 666.
 He was a contestant on Box Cricket League too.

-In May 2016, Nazim quit Saath Nibhaana Saathiya as he didn't want to play a maternal grandfather onscreen.
-However, in August 2016, he returned to the show playing a new character of Ahem's legitimate twin brother Jaggi Modi and remained present in it until its off air in July 2017.
+In May 2016, Nazim quit Saath Nibhaana Saathiya as he did not want to play a maternal grandfather onscreen.
+However, in August 2016, he returned to the show playing a new character of Ahem's twin brother Jaggi Modi and remained present in it until July 2017.
 Venturing into Punjabi cinema, he appeared in the Punjabi film Big Daddy (2017).

 Further works (2017–present)

-In August 2018, Nazim reteamed with Bhattacharjee in an episodic of &TV's Laal Ishq.
+In August 2018, Nazim reteamed with Bhattacharjee in an episode of &TV's Laal Ishq.
 Few days later, he found his first antagonistic role in Colors TV's well performing drama series Udaan Sapnon Ki as Gumaan Singh Rajvanshi before his role ended the very next month.
-In January 2019, he was seen opposite Sreejita De in another episodic of Laal Ishq.
+In January 2019, he was seen opposite Sreejita De in another episode of Laal Ishq.

 That same month, Nazim entered Colors TV's Roop - Mard Ka Naya Swaroop as the vengeful Samru Singh Vaghela.
 In July 2019, he joined the same channel's love-triangle Bahu Begum as the greedy and evil Asgar Akhtar Mirza.
-He quitted the show in November 2019 amicably.
+He quit the show in November 2019 amicably.

 On 19 October 2020, Nazim reprised his role as Ahem Modi and Jaggi Modi for the first 31 episodes of Saath Nibhaana Saathiya 2, until 23 November 2020, and reunited with Bhattacharjee.

 From August 2021 to June 2022, Nazim played the main male lead role Saksham Modi in Star Bharat's Tera Mera Saath Rahe.